aptum/aptum.github.io/README.md

   ```
   python2 extract.py ../path/to/Shapefile/CrabAdr.shp
   ```
-6. Add the new streets to git (`git add data/*`).
+6. Add the new streets to git (`git add --all data/*`).
 If you forget this step, places where new streets are created won't load anymore.
 7. Update the extraction date in the `import.html` file
 8. Commit the changes (`git commit -a -m "Updated data to yyyy-mm-dd`)
 9. Push the changes to the online repo (`git push origin master`)